gavinr/map-stream/README.md

 # Map Stream

-Showing the public content being posted and updated in ArcGIS Online
+The most recently updated maps in ArcGIS Online

 ## Built With